-Thirdly, some people think that intensive car use is so inherent to inner cities that any internalization of external costs would have minimal effect on the intensity of inner city car use and so on the extent of external costs.
+Thirdly, based on the textual responses of the questionnaires, some people think that intensive car use is so inherent to inner cities that any internalization of external costs would have minimal effect on the intensity of inner city car use and so on the extent of external costs.
 This thinking also ignores the possible positive impact of the revenues generated by the internalization that could be used as a potential source to compensate the health harms caused by car use.
 Fourthly, there is also an opposite view, according to which any internalization of external costs would make most car use impossible, including essential uses such as freight transport or the car use of handymen who need their cars to carry their tools, and so internalization would make urban life impossible.
 Based on basic economic rules about the relationship between demand and price these views are rather irrational.